preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Orphaned
 **********
-When a site of the type Microsoft 365 Team Site, Sharepoint Team Site or Sharepoint Communication Site is created, a Sharepoint site is created and is connected to the site.
-A Yammer Group can also need a Sharepoint site, depending on how the Yammer Group is set up.
+When a site of the type Microsoft 365 Team Site, SharePoint Team Site or SharePoint Communication Site is created, a SharePoint site is created and is connected to the site.
+A Yammer Group can also need a SharePoint site, depending on how the Yammer Group is set up.

-The connected Sharepoint site may be deleted for some reason, but when that happens the Omnia site may not.
+The connected SharePoint site may be deleted for some reason, but when that happens the Omnia site may not.
 When this happens a link to the site is placed in this list, so an administrator can take actions.

 Inactive
 ***********
-A teamwork is considered inactive if Last Activity, as registered in the Sharepoint site, is more than three months old.
+A teamwork is considered inactive if Last Activity, as registered in the SharePoint site, is more than three months old.

 Here's an exampl from a test environment: